ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Guidance on setting this value for connection-less transports is provided in {{?RFC8085}}.
 A value greater than the Connection timeout ({{conn-timeout}}) or the enumerated value `Disabled` will disable the sending of keep-alive packets.
-A Transport Services API could express `Disabled` in an environment-typical way, e.g., as a Union type or special value.
+A Transport Services API could express `Disabled` and `System default` in an environment-typical way, e.g., as a Union type or special value.
+Choosing `System default` is a hint to the Transport Services system that it should implement its own default value, preferably using the default value of an underlying protocol when that is possible.

 ### Connection Group Transmission Scheduler {#conn-scheduler}